-In under 5 minutes, you’ll learn how Linkody notifies you when you gain or lose backlinks, there’s a problem with one of your backlinks, or a competitor has gained new links.
+In under 5 minutes, you’ll learn how Linkody notifies you when you gain or lose backlinks, when there’s a problem with one of your backlinks, or when a competitor has gained new links.

 Types of reports & frequency

-You will receive an email report from Linkody notifying you about all the recent changes in the status of own (or competitor) links.
-There are 3 types of reports you will be seeing:
+You will receive email reports from Linkody notifying you about all the recent changes to your domains or your competitors’ domains.
+There are 3 types of reports:

 - New links report

 By clicking on Settings in your Linkody account, you will see the default email report preferences:

 Here, you can change the frequency of all email reports to be either weekly, daily or you can simply disable them.

 Note: Make sure to add firstname.lastname@example.org to your “Contacts” to avoid your reports ending up in the spam folder.